fleetingnotes/fleeting-notes-website-md/publish/posts/extendable-obsidian-publish-alternative.md

 2. Run the backup command [using the Obsidian Git plugin](https://linked-blog-starter.vercel.app/connect-obsidian-vault-with-github)

 ### Customization
 [Create your own template](https://linked-blog-starter.vercel.app/deploy-a-custom-linked-blog-starter) or use someone else's!
-Changing the template is simple matter of [updating one line in your repository](https://linked-blog-starter.vercel.app/update-publish-settings-github-actions).
+Changing the template is a simple matter of [updating one line in your repository](https://linked-blog-starter.vercel.app/update-publish-settings-github-actions).
 - There's also an added feature to add "PreviewLinks" to text outside of markdown files.
 (See the footer in the [example](https://linked-blog-starter.vercel.app/home))

 ### Performance
 All markdown files are [statically generated](https://linked-blog-starter.vercel.app/statically-generated) meaning loading speeds are super speedy!

 ## Demo + Conclusion
-So if you're ready to take your blog to the next level, give linked-blog-starter a try.
+So if you're ready to take your blog to the next level, give [linked-blog-starter](https://github.com/matthewwong525/linked-blog-starter) a try.
 You won't be disappointed.

 Demo: https://linked-blog-starter.vercel.app/home

-If you have an questions or feature requests, feel free to leave a comment down below or create an issue in the repository.
+If you have any questions or feature requests, feel free to leave a comment down below or create an issue in the repository.